The perfect 3 days in Atlanta itinerary for travelers in Georgia, USA!

-What is on the menu is up to you, but on a sunny Georgia day, this park ignites in beauty.
+What is on the menu is up to you, but on a sunny Georgia day, Piedmont Park ignites in beauty.

-Be sure to stop by their welcome center to get a good lay of the land!
+Be sure to stop by the Piedmont Park Welcome Center to get a good lay of the land!

 The Fernbank Museum is underrated in my opinion, and even that’s after all of the 5-star reviews you’ll find on it.

 This place is great to experience and is perfect for families with kids, especially if they have an interest in the sciences.